Thomann-Hanry® were back to Australia House to bring the 100-year-old building another facelift.

 As part of a cleaning and maintenance programme before the 2012 London Olympics, The Australian High Commission were not prepared to take any risks with security by scaffolding the 6,500m2 building.
 Thomann-Hanry® were commissioned to carry out works within a tight six-week deadline, just in time for the 2012 Olympics.

-With the building completing 100 years old in 2018, the Australian High Commission in London have called us back to give it building another facelift – works were to include not only façade cleaning and stone repairs, but also cleaning and waxing bronze statues, re-gilding lettering at the entrance and repainting wrought iron gates.
+With the building completing 100 years old in 2018, the Australian High Commission in London have called us back to give the building another facelift.
+Works were to include not only façade cleaning and stone repairs, but also cleaning and waxing bronze statues, re-gilding lettering at the entrance and repainting wrought iron gates.